ben-denham/labtech/docs/tutorial.md

 print(f'{log_loss(digits_y, prob_y) = :.3}')
 ```

+Throughout this tutorial, we will use labtech to improve and extend
+this experiment, which currently:

+1. Loads and scales the `digits` dataset.
+    * This is a benchmark dataset where the goal is to train a
+      classifier that can correctly assign a number between 0 and 9 to
+      the image of a hand-written digit.
+    * We will want to extend our experimentation to also include other
+      datasets.
+2. Trains a random forest classifier on the digits dataset.
+    * The classifier is configured with `n_estimators=5` (i.e. a forest
+      of 5 trees) and a fixed `random_state` (to ensure we get the same
+      result every time we run the code).
+    * We will want to extend our experimentation to test other
+      `n_estimators` values and classifiers other than a random forest.
+3. Evaluates the classifier by calculating the logistic loss of
+   probabilities predicted by the classifier for the dataset.
+    * Standard evaluation practice would be to calculate loss for a
+      separate test dataset, but we will use a single dataset for both
+      training and testing to simplify this tutorial.

 Let's set up this same experiment to be run with labtech, providing us
 with a foundation that we can extend throughout this tutorial.

 First, we'll define a labtech *task type* that will load the dataset,
 train the classifier, and return the probabilities predicted for the
 dataset.

-Defining a task type for our experiment is as simple as defining a
+Defining a task type for our experiment is as simple as
-class decorated with `@labtech.task` that defines a `run()` method
+defining a class decorated with `@labtech.task` that defines a `run()`
-that performs the experiment and returns its result (the predicted
+method that performs the experiment and returns its result (the
-probabilities):
+predicted probabilities):

 ``` {.python .code}
 import labtech